-The rise of social media has created an abundance of internet influencers, content creators.
-Now considered the new generation of celebrities.
-A large portion of fashion today is consumed through social media via trendsetters, fashionistas and trailblazers.
-They have emerged from all over the world influencing fashion as we know it.
-Currently, an influencer that has gained recognition from established fashion houses is YouTuber and Tik-Toker Emma Chamberlain.
+The rise of social media has created an abundance of internet influencers and content creators, now considered the new generation of celebrities.
+A large portion of fashion today is consumed through social media via sseditorial, trendsetters, fashionistas and trailblazers.
+They have emerged from all over the world, influencing style as we know it.
+An influencer that has gained recognition from established fashion houses is YouTuber and Tik-Toker Emma Chamberlain.

 Emma became known for her love of thrifting and finding authentic vintage pieces to create her outfits.
-The affordable and attainable fashions she favoured caught the attention of teens all over the world.
-She became a muse to her followers who used her as a style guide and trend forecaster.
-Her personality has also shone through her style, making her very relatable via her vlogs.
+The affordable and attainable fashions she favoured caught the attention of teens worldwide.
+She became a muse to her followers, who used her as a style guide and trend forecaster.
+Her personality has also shone through her style, making her relatable via her vlogs.

-Her most common thrift finds include a vast range of graphic tees, Levi’s, Dickie’s, and the occasional vintage piece from Ralph Lauren, Calvin Klein, and Nike.
-Her clothes are reasonably inexpensive, (as low as $30 for 10 items) making it perfect for the average teen to afford.
+Emma’s most common thrift finds include graphic tees, Levi’s, Dickie’s, and the occasional vintage piece from Ralph Lauren, Calvin Klein, and Nike.
+Her clothes are reasonably inexpensive (as low as $30 for 10 items), perfect for the average teen to afford.

 Her everyday looks are centred around comfort yet put-together.
 She complements her style with a fresh no-makeup face and youthful hair.
-She confidently wears bright colours and bold print choices inspired by the 90s and balances them with neutral accessories or clothing pieces.
+Emma confidently wears bright colours and bold print choices inspired by the 90s.
+Typically, she balances them with neutral accessories or clothing pieces.

-Emma’s initial approach to fashion was always to experiment with different colours, trends, genres, and androgyny.
+Emma’s initial approach to fashion was always experimenting with different colours, trends, genres, androgyny.
 This experimental approach has been most helpful with her transition into the high fashion lifestyle.

 Emma snagged a prime spot at the Gala as she worked with Vogue to interview the guests on the red carpet on their gowns and inspiration.

 As Emma increased her brand awareness, she began appearing in magazines, being the cover girl of many.
-These magazines include Cosmopolitan, W mag, Lucid mag, Forbes, Vogue, Australia, Allure to name a few.
+These magazines include Cosmopolitan, W mag, Lucid mag, Forbes, Vogue Australia, Allure to name a few.
 Her increased exposure has allowed fashion houses such as Moschino, Off-White, and Fendi to acknowledge her.
-Emma received many gifts for PR from the houses to promote to her personal audience.
+Emma received many gifts for PR from fashion houses to promote to her personal audience.

-From filming videos in the back of her bedroom to walking the red carpet and working with designer brands, Emma Chamberlain has become aspirational.
-Especially in an age of globalisation.
-She has proved that anyone can grow their following by being passionate about what they love and staying authentically true to themselves.
-As this is only the beginning for Emma Chamberlain, we cannot wait to see what else is yet to come!
+Emma Chamberlain has become aspirational from filming videos in the back of her bedroom to walking the red carpet and working with designer brands, especially in an age of globalisation.
+She has proved that anyone can grow a following by being passionate about what they love and staying authentically true to themselves.
+As this is only the beginning for Emma Chamberlain, I cannot wait to see what else is yet to come!